-Original papers, reviews and meta-analysis should be accompanied by a structured abstract not exceeding 250 words.
 Structured abstract should include background, aims, methods, results and conclusions.
 Editorials and brief reports should include an unstructured summary not exceeding 100 words.

 A maximum of 5 key words should be given after the abstract.
 They should, if possible, be drawn from the MeSH list of Index Medicus and be chosen with a view to useful cross-indexing of the article.

-After the end of the text acknowledge sources of financial and material support, and those who have contributed intellectually, with their consent.
+Under Acknowledgments, authors should acknowledge sources of financial and material support, and those who have contributed intellectually, with their consent.

 Authors are responsible for ensuring the accuracy and relevance of all references.
 Reference lists not in the correct style will be returned to the author for correction.
 The Vancouver system of referencing should be used.
 References should be numbered consecutively in the order in which they are first mentioned in the text.
 Indicate in the text with Arabic numbers inside brackets e.g. (1) or (2-5).